scottwarren/todo/README.md

 ## Features

-- (TODO) Syncing in real time with all connected clients (Using WebSockets)
+- Todo list
+  - Add Todo
+  - Delete Todo
+  - Complete Todo
-- (TODO) Using IndexedDB as a database
+- List is persisted between page refreshes using IndexedDB as a database ([Dexie.js](https://dexie.org/) as the abstraction)
-- Ability to add/delete/complete/update todos

 ## Setup